 First you cut your veggies & add them to the bottom of the pan.
 I also add apples because it gives a wonderful flavor (cut in half, inside turkey and sprinkled around too).
 NOTE – be sure to use a roasting pan with an elevated rack to keep the bird somewhat above the liquid

 Then you add your bird & stuff it full of those same veggies.
 I like to add butter between the skin & meat to help crisp the skin & give it a great flavor.

 Don’t forget to give the whole bird a coat of melted compound butter.
 I love to use my Italian garlic butter.
 I don’t really add any other seasonings at this point because I have found they tend to burn.
 However once we get to the glaze there will be plenty of flavor.
-I bake for a while uncovered to get that skin to start to crisp.
-Then I cover & continue to cook.
+I bake for a while (about 30 minutes) uncovered to get that skin to start to crisp.

-When you get close to the recommended cooking time for the size of your bird it’s time to check the temperature.
-Stick your thermometer into the thickest part of the bird & make sure it’s at least 165 degrees.
+BE SURE to stick your thermometer into the thickest part of the bird & make sure it’s at least 165 degrees.